simonecorsi/awesome/README.md

 *   [immobiliare/atomic-state](https://github.com/immobiliare/atomic-state) - A decentralized state management library for React

-*   [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification infrastructure for developers
+*   [novuhq/novu](https://github.com/novuhq/novu) - The Open-Source Notifications Platform.
+Add a working notification center to your app in minutes. 🚀

 *   [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment